tuxofil/epv/README.md

     $ make

-If all you need is just binaries, do:
+If all you need is just canonic Erlang binaries, do:

     $ make compile

+To build HTML documentation (in doc subdir):

+    $ make html

+To build all-in-one-file binary (standalone escript):

+    $ make epv

 ## Running